First Time User? Enroll now.

 Your doctor may order several tests to find out the cause of your symptoms.
 A blood sample, saliva sample, or nasal swab may be used to look for bacteria or viruses.

 Severe cases of Middle East respiratory syndrome (MERS) often require a hospital stay, especially if breathing problems develop.
 You will be placed in isolation to prevent passing the disease to others.

 Treatment will focus on relieving symptoms, and it may include medicines and treatments to make it easier to breathe.

 MERS can be very serious.
 The risk of dying from the illness depends on a person's age and health.
 The greatest risk is to people who are older than 65 and those who have chronic illnesses, such as diabetes or heart disease.

-The best way to prevent the spread of MERS is to:
+The best way to prevent getting or spreading Middle East respiratory syndrome (MERS) is to:

 The following health organizations are tracking and studying Middle East respiratory syndrome (MERS).
 Their websites contain the most up-to-date information, including advice for travelers.